AdobeDocs/experience-manager-learn.ko-KR/help/cloud-service/forms/form-data-analytics/data-elements.md

 // use the GuideBridge API to access adaptive form elements
 //The state field's SOM expression is used to access the state field var ApplicantsStateOfResidence = guideBridge.resolveNode("guide[0].guide1[0].guideRootPanel[0].state[0]").value;
-_satellite.logger.log(" Returning  Applicants State Of Residence is "+ApplicantsStateOfResidence);
+_satellite.logger.log("Returning  Applicants State Of Residence is "+ApplicantsStateOfResidence);
 return ApplicantsStateOfResidence;
 ```